kolkhis/prolug-coursework/misc/bot.md

 # Discord Course Discussion Tracker Bot

-A Discord bot that will ease the burden of keeping track of who is
+A Discord bot that will ease the burden of keeping track of who is participating in discussion posts.

 Language: Python
 Framework: `discord.py`